Dawaad/KanbanBoardPlus/README.md

-# Kanban Board Application
+# Kanban Board Plus

-## Project Description
-This is a Kanban Board based application with further extensions to its core functionalities
+A fully functioning Kanban Board centred application with the implementation of further additional features to improve group collaboration and communication.